HoldenCaulfieldRye/caffe-1/RUN.md

 - look at new data fields sent by ControlPoint
 - actually break CAPTCHAs by reproducing Goodfellow's work, open source everything and say you are better than Vicarious
+- prove that we can scale (have developed a magic formula for doing any kind of image classification) by publishing results on as many Kaggle image classification challenges as possible